-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-This medicine may make you dizzy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+This medicine may make you dizzy or drowsy.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine does not decrease the risk of transmitting the HIV infection to others through sexual contact or by contaminated blood.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Avoid sharing needles with anyone.